tylerebowers/HP-UEFI-Custom-Logo/README.md

 ## Customize the UEFI boot logo of your HP laptop

 Personally I used this for my HP Zbook Ultra g1a.
 I really hated that for such an expensive laptop I have to see the stupid "Wolf security" and "Powered by ... experiences" logos, it's really quite embarrassing.
-Since I am on linux I could not use the [CMSL tools](https://developers.hp.com/hp-client-management/doc/set-hpfirmwarebootlogo) to change my boot logo so I took a risk on the efi tool.
+Since I am on linux I could not use the [CMSL tools](https://developers.hp.com/hp-client-management/doc/set-hpfirmwarebootlogo) to change my boot logo, so I took a risk on the efi tool.

 ## Usage
 1. Copy the contents of the folder USB onto a FAT32 formatted usb drive (the drive should contain the efi folder).